 I have special knowledge about burn injuries because I was a registered nurse working in the burn trauma intensive care unit at the University of Utah before I became an attorney.
 I am acutely aware of the damages that burn injuries can cause and perhaps more importantly I know how to prove the damages.

 We also have to prove what the law calls causation.
 Causation simply means that the negligent act or failure to act caused your injuries.
 Oftentimes insurance companies will claim that some other reason apart from the other person’s negligence caused your injuries.
 Insurance companies will claim that you were hurt but not nearly as much as you are claiming.
-Our job, as your attorney, is to show the jury the link between the incident and your injuries.
+Our job, as your Burn Injury attorney in Salt Lake City, is to show the jury the link between the incident and your injuries.
 We do this through witness testimony and documents.
 Sometimes we hire experts to prove that the incident caused your injuries.
 This is all we need to determine if you have a case.
 We have to prove that the other person or company caused the burn injuries (liability), that you suffered harms and losses (damages) and that the incident caused your injuries (causation).
 That might be all we need to prove but in order to have a successful case there is one more very important thing we need.

 The person who is responsible for your burn injuries must have money to pay.
 That usually means that the person or company causing the incident has good insurance coverage.

 If you need help in your burn injury case we are ready to provide you the assistance you need.
 Remember – there is never any fee until we get money for you.
 Call George Tait Law for a free consultation at 801-487-6454 or toll free at 800-953-4811.
 You can also fill out the e-mail form and we will contact you as soon as possible.